samvv/scl.js/README.md

 I was fed up with writing the same boilerplate code over and over again, and I needed a library over which I had some control.
 I ended up writing my own.

+:point_up: We could use a helping hand.
+If you think you're up for it, [open an issue](https://github.com/samvv/typescript-containers/issues/new).

 | Container        | Type                  | Unique | Order     |
 |------------------|-----------------------|--------|-----------|
 | Bag              | T                     | No     | No        |